ersilia-os/image-based-dl/README.md

 ## Learn more

-The [Ersilia Open Source Initiative](https://ersilia.io) is on a mission to strenghten research capacity in low income countries.
+The [Ersilia Open Source Initiative](https://ersilia.io) is on a mission to strengthen research capacity in low income countries.
 Please reach out to us if you want to contribute: [hello@ersilia.io]()